Counsell: A Brewer But There Is Room for Rockies in His Heart

 He wound up a full-fledged utility infielder in the big leagues, and played more games at second base (574 games, 468 starts) than shortstop (478 games, 393 starts) or third base (385 games, 275 starts).

-“On the minor league side there around 60 players at spring training, is all,” said Counsell.
+“On the minor league side there were around 60 players at spring training, is all,” said Counsell.
 “There was a Triple-A team, but no Double-A team.”

 Counsell and others from that 1992 draft were brought over to the big-league camp to fill out exhibition game rosters.